 Pumpkin Spice Pancakes make the best fall breakfast.
 Thick, fluffy, and filled with cozy spices, these pancakes are simple to make and so delicious!

-And if I’m being completely honest, I’ve been making these pumpkin pancakes since June.
+And if I’m being completely honest, I’ve been making these pumpkin spice pancakes since June.

-But, back to these easy pumpkin pancakes.
 Fluffy, soft, moist, and loaded with just the right amount of pumpkin sweetness.
-Not only are they a breeze to whip up, but these pancakes make the most delicious leftovers for easy breakfasts throughout the week.
+Not only are they a breeze to whip up, but these pancakes also make the most delicious leftovers for easy breakfasts throughout the week.

 And did I mention these pancakes are ready in about 15 minutes?
-If you love pumpkin pie, then you’ll adore these homemade pumpkin pancakes!
+If you love pumpkin pie, then you’ll adore these fluffy pumpkin pancakes!

 - All-purpose flour